doublemoulinet/Morrowind-Modular-Mod-Guide/VISUALS.md

 1. [Old Dwemer Books](https://www.nexusmods.com/morrowind/mods/43339?)
 	- Install normally and enable only one ESP: "Old_dwemer_books_Better_typography.esp"
 1. [R-Zero's Throbbing Meat](https://www.nexusmods.com/morrowind/mods/45339?)
 	- Does what it says.
 No, this mod is not really optional.
 You have to install it.
 Adds more body horror to the Sixth House.
-Fits seamlessly when playing with high-res vanilla texutres from Intelligent Textures
+Fits seamlessly when playing with high-res vanilla textures from Intelligent Textures
 1. [Vivec Palace Water Replacer](https://www.nexusmods.com/morrowind/mods/48291?)
 	- Enable the following BAIN options
 		- 00 Core